 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 60D features an APS-C sensor and the Sony A7 II a full frame sensor.
 The sensor area in the A7 II is 158 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.